miketout/VerusServicesSetup/ElectrumX.md

 ## Operating System

-This guide tailored to and tested on `Debian 9 "Stretch"`.
+This guide is tailored to and tested on `Debian 9 "Stretch"`.
 Before starting, please install the latest updates:

 ```
 apt update